wout/lucky_favicon/README.md

 <meta name="theme-color" content="#00ff99">
 ```

-### Cache key / revision number
+### Cache key / version number

 By default, `"?v=0.1.0"` will be appended to the file paths as a query string.
-If you update your icons, simply provide a new revision number and you're good to go:
+If you update your icons, simply provide a new version number and you're good to go:

 ```crystal
 favicon_tags app_name: "Lucky App", theme_color: "#00ff99", version: "0.2.0"
 ```

 ### Custom directory
-While it's not advisable to have your icons in a sub-dir, sometimes it may not be possible to have them there.
+While it's not advisable to have your icons in a sub directory, sometimes it may not be possible to have them in the root of you public directory.
 In that case you can provide the name of the directory:

 ```crystal
 favicon_tags app_name: "Lucky App", theme_color: "#00ff99", dir: "/icons"